cross-seed/cross-seed.org/docs/basics/faq-troubleshooting.md

 :::tip

-Look in your music trackers' wikis and forums for more resources on cross-seeding music.
+Look to your music trackers' wikis and forums for more resources on cross-seeding music.

 :::